 And almost no one has ever heard of it.

-The basic story is that a tiny flotilla of US ships, Taffy 3 (Task Unit 77.4.3) faced a Japanese contingent representing one of the largest waterborne battle forces in the history of the world; the battleship Yamoto alone displaced almost as much tonnage as all the American ships together.
-Although most of Taffy 3 spent the engagement trying to evade the Japanese, a few ships launched suicide efforts, turned and attacked.
+The basic story is that a tiny flotilla of US ships, Taffy 3 (Task Unit 77.4.3) faced a Japanese contingent representing one of the largest waterborne battle forces in the history of warfare; the battleship Yamato alone displaced almost as much tonnage as all the American ships together.
+Although most of Taffy 3 spent the engagement trying to evade the Japanese, four of the captains — those commanding the USS Johnston, the USS Samuel B. Roberts, the USS Hoel, and the USS Heermann — ignored their orders and their military discipline, turned around, and attacked the enemy in suicidal efforts.
 Through sheer pluck and many deaths, the Americans harried the enemy and inflicted enough damage that the Japanese aborted their mission.

-At the very beginning of the battle, the aircraft carrier escorts scrambled their planes with whatever armament they might be carrying, and used them in whatever way they could.
-The planes without weapons simply dove at the Japanese, force them to take evasive action, thereby slowing them down.
+At the very beginning of the battle, the aircraft carrier escorts of Taffy 3 scrambled their planes with whatever armament they were already carrying, and the pilots used them in whatever way they could.
+Planes without weapons simply dove at the Japanese, forcing them to take evasive action, and thereby slowing their pursuit.

 After he was out of ammunition one pilot, New Orleanian Lt (JG) Thomas J. Lupo, actually threw a clipboard at the Japanese as he dove at them.
 One can only imagine the surprise of the Japanese sailors who watched it bounce across the deck.

 Later on, Lupo landed his plane on Tacloban and told the Army Major there – who clearly outranked Lupo – that his pilots needed fuel & weapons.
-The Major refused, saying that the Army was preparing for a major offensive and needed all the fuel and munitions it could get.
+The Major refused, saying that the Army was preparing for a major offensive.
+They needed all the fuel and munitions they could get.

-Lupo pulled his revolver on the Major, called his startled radioman over, gave him the gun, and called in the other pilots.
-When the Major saw how many planes were landing, he capitulated and let them have the munitions.
+So just as he had jettisoned his clipboard, Lupo jettisoned protocol and his military discipline.
+He pulled his revolver on the Major, called his startled radioman over, and gave him the gun.
+The he went back to his plane and radioed his fellow pilots.
+When the Major saw how many planes were landing, he capitulated and helped them load fuel and munitions.

 When the US entered WWII, the Japanese and Germans saw us as undisciplined, and therefore weak.
-Our liberties – libertine liberties, the Axis countries believed – were proof of how feckless we were, and how easily we would be defeated.
+Our lack of military regimentation, our freedoms, our liberties, were all proof of how feckless we were, and how easily we would be defeated.

-And they were right, we were much less disciplined than the Axis militaries.
-What well-trained German or Japanese pilot would dare pull a weapon on a superior officer?
+And they were right.
+We were much less disciplined than the Axis troops, brutally trained by their authoritarian régimes.
+What well-trained German or Japanese captain would dare to ignore his orders, and turn his ship to charge down the throat of the dragon?
+What Axis pilot would dare pull a weapon on a superior officer?

-Discipline is fine for coordination, and for overcoming fear.
+Discipline is essential for coordinated action, and for overcoming fear.
 But war is chaos.
 What does a well-disciplined soldier do when the original plan isn’t working?
-What do he do when his commanding officer is incapacitated?
+What does he do when his commanding officer is absent or incapacitated?

 He sticks to his orders.
-And he often fails and dies.
+And so he often pointlessly fails and dies.

 We know what the “weak,” undisciplined American servicemen often did in those situations.
-Over and over throughout WWII, and in many other wars, they did what Lt.
-Lupo did.
-They spit out an expletive about orders, ignored authority, and began thinking for themselves.
+Over and over throughout WWII, and in many other wars, they did what the tin can sailors who turned their ships and sailed down the maw of the Japanese flotilla did.
+They did what sailors such as Thomas J. Lupo did.
+In the best traditions of American independent thought, they spit out an expletive about orders, ignored tradition and authority, and began thinking for themselves.

 Tomorrow: When the Strongest Isn’t the Strongest